Newington, London: Local governance

 The parish of Newington St Mary was part of the Brixton Hundred of Surrey and this contained all of the manor of Walworth.
 Before the creation of elected County Councils, in 1889, the county Magistrates were responsible for ensuring compliance with local bye-laws and ordinances, so that with the creation of the new Surrey County Sessions House at Newington Causeway in 1792 Newington was the County Town, until Kingston on Thames was designated as such in 1893.
 In 1855 it came within the area of responsibility of the Metropolitan Board of Works and the parish vestry was incorporated as a local authority.
 In 1889 it became part of the County of London.
 There was a reorganisation of local government in 1900 and the parish became part of the Metropolitan Borough of Southwark and the vestry was abolished.
-The civil parish was finally abolished in 1930.
-The parish was of 633 acre and the population peaked in 1901 at 121,863.
+On 1 April 1930 the civil parish was abolished to form Southwick.
+The parish was of 633 acre and the population peaked in 1901 at 121,863, at the 1921 census (the last before the abolition of the parish), Newington had a population of 114,987.

 Newington is a ward within the London Borough of Southwark and the Parliamentary seat of Bermondsey and Old Southwark.
 It is represented by Councillors Eleanor Kerslake and Alice Macdonald of the Labour Party and James Coldwell, Independent.